paul-j-hamilton/paul-j-hamilton.github.io/_pages/about.md

 ### Working Principles

-I believe it is important to think carefully about one's working style.
+I believe it is important to think carefully about one's working style, and to communicate with collaborators about how to work well together.
 Below are the main principles I try to following when working on projects.
 + All projects should begin with a formal write-up of the main idea and primary objectives.
 This encourages clarity of thought and ensures all team members share a common understanding of the project's goals.
 + Minimize meetings.
 As much work as possible should be done "offline".
 Only meet to discuss high-level ideas, coordinate work, and ensure deadlines are met.
 Before every meeting, communicate what needs to be accomplished *in writing*.
 + Invest time at the beginning of every project to organize resources (project folders, shared code, etc.).
-This pays dividends by preventing [technical debt](https://en.wikipedia.org/wiki/Technical_debt).{: .notice}
+This pays dividends by preventing [technical debt](https://en.wikipedia.org/wiki/Technical_debt).